mathwhiz1212/A-Coalition-At-War/README.md

 ## Installing

-Download the plugin here: https://github.com/mathwhiz1212/A-Coalition-At-War/archive/refs/tags/v0.0.3a.zip
+1. Download the plugin here: https://github.com/mathwhiz1212/A-Coalition-At-War/archive/refs/tags/v0.0.3a.zip

-Put it in your plugins folder:
+2. Put it in your plugins folder:

 Windows: `%APPDATA%\endless-sky\plugins/`

 Mac: `~/Library/ApplicationSupport/endless-sky/plugins/`

 Linux: `~/.local/share/endless-sky/plugins/`

+3. Unzip the .zip file.
+4. If you have problems, open an issue: https://github.com/mathwhiz1212/A-Coalition-At-War/issues/new/choose

 ## Using